 If there is a breach of a restrictive covenant, the person who owns land benefiting from the covenant can take action through the courts against any owner breaching the covenant.

-For information on removing or varying a restrictive covenant, visit the Department of Transport, Planning and Local Infrastructure website.
+For information on removing or varying a restrictive covenant, visit the Department of Environment, Land, Water and Planning website.